thejackal360/OpenPelt-Public/paper.md

 Thermoelectric coolers (TECs) are semiconductor heat pumps used in various applications [@CHEIN20042207].
 For instance, when heat sinking and fans will not suffice in electronics cooling applications, a TEC can be used as an alternative.
-Similarly, TECs can be used to cool down mid-infrared LEDs for use in lasers and volatile organic compound detectors [@MansourPaper].
+Similarly, TECs can be used to cool down components in lasers and volatile organic compound detectors [@MansourPaper][@MOSIERBOSS200315].

 Designing TEC-based temperature control systems involves overcoming two primary challenges.
 One of these is hardware design.
 The other is control algorithm